 The Committee on the Course of Study reviews all proposals to create new certificate programs, make substantive changes to departmental or program requirements, or add courses to or delete courses from the permanent curriculum.
 Proposals which receive positive committee recommendations are presented to the full Faculty for a vote.
-Proposals for one-time-only and topics courses are reviewed by Dean Valerie Smith and Dean Clayton Marsh, acting on behalf of the committee.
+Proposals for one-time-only and topics courses are reviewed by Dean Jill Dolan and Dean Elizabeth Colagiuri, acting on behalf of the committee.
 Additional details follow below.
 Departments are welcome to discuss preliminary proposals with us.

 Updates to the Undergraduate Announcement